ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 provided:

--  **Release notes:** The *release* notes are already documented at :ref:`changelog` and :ref:`esmvalcore:changelog` for ESMValTool and ESMValCore respectively, and “*backward-incompatible changes*” is the first section after “Highlights”.
+-  **Release notes:** The *release* notes are already documented at :ref:`changelog` and :ref:`esmvalcore:changelog-v2-7-1` for ESMValTool and ESMValCore respectively, and “*backward-incompatible changes*” is the first section after “Highlights”.